ThaniThamizhAkarathiKalanjiyam/more_books/content/History_and_Doctrines_of_the_Ājīvikas/chapter17.md

 +++
-title = "V. PORAŅA AND PAKUDHA " weight = 17
+title = "XV.
+CONCLUSION  "
+weight = 28
 date = "2019-05-12"

 +++

-Purana Kassapa

-The Death of Pūraņa

-Pakudha Kaccāyana
+Summary

+Dr. Barua’s Three Questions .

+The Influence of the Ajivikas The Place of the Ajivikas in Indian History

+BIBLIOGRAPHY

+INDEX